nanopool/nanominer/README.md

 In order to begin mining Ethereum with nanominer, ***it's enough to simply input your wallet*** in the configuration file.

-Testing on **nanominer** demonstrated high performance working with Ethereum, Ethereum Classic, Ubiq, Monero, Graft, PascalCoin, GrinCoin and other currencies.
+Testing on **nanominer** demonstrated high performance working with Ethereum, Ethereum Classic, QuarkChain, Ubiq, Monero, Graft, PascalCoin, GrinCoin and other currencies.
 As a result of the research carried out, it was found that **nanominer** performs on par with, and sometimes better than, competing program products.
 Independently of this, **nanominer** stands out with its high stability and simple setup.

 ## Reporting bugs and technical support
 For reporting bugs, technical support, feature requests and community discussions feel free to use the following communication channels:
-* Support email: support@miner.nanopool.org
+* Support email: support@nanominer.org
 * GitHub issues tracker: https://github.com/nanopool/nanominer/issues
 * Community chat in telegram (developers read it too): https://t.me/nanominer_en
 * Our Discord channel https://discord.gg/eyWkqG3

-## Payment
+## Dev fee
 Payment for the use of **nanominer** takes the form of a commission from mining to its wallets once per 2 hours of runtime.
 The commission is:
 - 1% of total mining time for Ethash, Ubqhash and CryptoNight algorithms (72 seconds per 2 hours);
 - 2% for Cuckaroo29 algorithm (144 seconds per 2 hours);